-The determination of groundwater under the direct influence of surface water process is an important way to monitor drinking water quality and the impact of development on the environment.
-The method for making these investigations and determinations in Georgia is based on documentation of source construction characteristics, geology, topography, site-specific measurements of biological water quality, and field evaluation.
+The determination of groundwater under the direct influence of surface water is based on documentation of source construction characteristics, geology, topography, site-specific measurements of biological water quality, and field evaluation.

 Groundwater Under the Direct Influence of Surface Water is defined as any water beneath the surface of the ground with: a significant occurrence of insects or other macro organisms, algae, or large diameter pathogens such as Giardia lamblia; or significant and relatively rapid shifts in water characteristics such as turbidity, temperature, conductivity or pH which closely correlate to climatological or nearby surface water conditions.